 What happens during an individual therapy session for addiction?

 The idea of individual counselling can seem intimidating to many people, so gaining an understanding of the therapy process can be helpful when deciding to take that first step.

 During an individual therapy session, the patient will meet with a trained and experienced counsellor, usually in their private office.
 The environment will be comfortable and quiet, a safe haven in which to open up to a non-judgemental professional.

-Depending on the type of individual therapy chosen, sessions can either be patient-led, therapist-led or a combination of the two.
+Depending on the type of individual therapy chosen, sessions can either be:

 In a therapist-led session, the therapist will have a rough framework for the session which could involve homework tasks, mindfulness tasks or exposure therapy.
 The patient is still free to discuss any issues that they wish to bring up.